54 banana recipes

 Looking for banana recipes?
 Try our ideas below or check out our banana bread recipes.
 If you’re looking for what to do with over ripe bananas, they are rarely too ripe for baking – take a look at our guide to use up over ripe bananas.
+For more fruit recipes, check out our apple recipes, raspberry recipes and best healthy fruit recipes.

 Bananas add a natural moistness and sweetness to bakes, including classic banana bread, breakfast muffins and cakes.
 You can also use bananas to make healthy versions of snacks as they are high in energy.
 Take a look below at our banana smoothie ideas, healthy, three-ingredient banana pancakes and vegan banana bread.
 You can even use this tropical fruit to create your own ice cream, or add to curries – yes, that's right!